 ⚠ High Risk

-You receive an email with a fake invoice, subscription renewal, or security alert telling you to call a phone number.
+You receive an email with a fake invoice, subscription renewal, or security alert telling you to call a phone number to resolve the issue.
 Phone numbers bypass email security filters entirely.
 Once you call, attackers use social engineering to walk you through installing remote access software or revealing credentials.
-This method increased 500% in late 2025 and remains one of the fastest-growing attack types in 2026.
+This method increased 500% in late 2025 and continues to grow.

 What to do: Never call a phone number provided in an unexpected email.
-Look up the company’s number independently and call that instead.
-Legitimate companies do not send alarming invoices requiring immediate calls to resolve them.
+Look up the company’s contact information independently.
+Legitimate companies do not send alarming notices requiring you to call immediately to avoid consequences.

 ⚠ High Risk